praz0207/Thermal-Management-System-Utilizing-DC-DC-Buck-and-Boost-Converters/README.md

 # Thermal-Management-System-Utilizing-DC-DC-Buck-and-Boost-Converters

-An efficient cooling system using DC-DC converters enhances a Peltier module’s performance.
-A boost converter powers a fan; a buck converter regulates module input.
-A microcontroller monitors temperatures and adjusts output in real time, ensuring stable and effective thermal management.
+This project focuses on developing an efficient and stable cooling system utilizing DC-DC converters to enhance the performance of a thermoelectric cooler.
+The system incorporates a boost converter to power a fan within a heat sink and a buck converter to regulate power to a Peltier module, optimizing its cooling efficiency.
+A microcontroller-based feedback mechanism is integrated to ensure precise system output control.
+This mechanism continuously monitors temperature through sensors measuring ambient conditions, the Peltier module’s cooling plate, and the heat sink, and dynamically adjusts the system to maintain a consistent and effective temperature differential.
+The goal is to achieve improved cooling performance by enhancing both the stability and efficiency of the thermoelectric cooling system.